Wonton Soup: Proof Structures Under Interventions

 vampireunavailableproof object familyoptional trace familyProof-centric comparison is typical.

-z3unavailableproof object familyoptional trace familySearch-graph GED is not the primary signal.
+z3unavailableproof object familyoptional trace familySearch-graph GED is not the primary comparison.

-Cross-backend comparisons are safest on shared run-level outcomes and explicitly labeled metric families.
-Structure-level comparisons should be grouped by compatible artifact families, not collapsed into one undifferentiated score.
+Cross-backend comparisons are safest on shared run-level outcomes and explicitly labeled measurement types.
+Structure-level comparisons should be grouped by compatible output types, not collapsed into one undifferentiated score.

 Showcase

-We pin two high-signal views used repeatedly in analysis: attractor separation and blind-relative efficiency.
+We pin two recurring analysis views: attractor separation and blind-relative efficiency.

 Attractor analysis figure: GED matrix, clustering cut, and basin mass panels.